benklassen77/benklassen77.github.io/projects/music/musicappreciation.md

 - the king stood during the Hallelujah chorus.
 Because of that, it is customary to stand for that chorus to this day
 - 3 types of writings: homophony when chorus begins, voices are united in singing word hallelujah; imitative polyphony (and he shall reign forever and ever); and responsorial singing: the soprano sings "King of Kings, Lord of Lords" followed by the the alto, tenor, and basses response "Forever, Hallelujah"

+## Lecture 14 - Lutheran Church Cantata

+**Lutheran Church Cantata**: a one-act religious opera to be performed as part of the Sunday service

+### Lutheran 'Chorale' and Congregational Hymn

+Lutheran litergy stressed group participation through congregational singing

+**Lutheran Church Chorale**: a direct, songlike setting of a sacred text

+Because of the German language, music is a syllabic setting, or punchy tunes with one pitch per syllable.
+Results in punchy, highly motivic music

+Chorales selected based on the contents of the sermon.
+Cantata performed immediately before the sermon, and was based on the day's chorale.
+Since the cantata reflected the sermon's message, it was nicknamed the sermon in music.

+Lutheran Sunday Service

+1. Prescribed Bible reading
+2. Primary chorale sung
+3. Cantata performed based on the chorale
+4. Sermon

+- orthodox prefered using all available resources to make songs more interesting
+- pietist party distrusted high art and opulence in worship

+THe more liberal orthodox was more popular, giving rise to Lutheran cantata.

+Erdman Neumeister (1671-1756) was first great cantata librettist

+- orthodox
+- wrote his cantatas based on Italian opera

+Johann Sebastian Bach (1685-1750)

+- Bach thought his best position was being the court composer for Prince Leopold of Anhalt (1717-1723)
+- After this, Bach was **kapelmeister**, or music director for the churches and municipality of the city
+- composed 350 cantatas, but 290 survived
+- Bach believed in the orthodox view of making cantatas with the resources of an opera, but his superiors were pietists
+- known for astonishing harmony

+Eg. Bach's Cantata No. 140

+- lyrics written by librettist Christian Friedrich Henrici 'Picander' (1700-1764)
+- first movement features first verse of chorale
+  - ritornello theme (instrumental).
+This means a melodic idea that returns periodically
+    - consisted of 3 distinct phrases characterized by their own melodic material.
+A sounds like a french overture, B sees rising and falling of motives, and C sees upwards sweeping scales
+  - chorale melody sung by soprano voice
+  - alto, tenor, and bass sing commentary on chorale melody
+- fourth movement features second verse of chorale
+  - ritornello theme, notturno: nocturne
+- seventh (final) movement features third verse of chorale
+- second and fifth movement are recitatives
+- third and sixth movement are duets

+**Fugato**: a passage that sounds like exposition of a fugue that's not in a fugue